Chain-linked multiple matrix integration via embedding alignment: Introduction

 These assumptions of uniform or independent sampling in standard matrix completion models are generally violated in applications of matrix integration, thus necessitating the development of efficient methods for tackling the block-wise missing structures.
 Some examples of this development include the generalized integrative principal component analysis (GIPCA) of \cite{zhu2020generalized}, structured matrix completion (SMC) of \cite{cai2016structured}, block-wise overlapping noisy matrix integration (BONMI) of \cite{zhou2021multi}, and symmetric positive semidefinite matrix completion (SPSMC) of \cite{bishop2014deterministic}.
 The GIPCA procedure operates under the setting where each data matrix have some common samples and completely different variables, and furthermore assumes that each entry in these matrices are from some exponential family of distribution, with entries in the same matrix having the same distributional form.
 SMC is a spectral procedure for recovering the missing block of an approximately low-rank matrix when a subset of the rows and columns are observed; thus, SMC is designed to impute only a single missing block at a time.
 BONMI is also a spectral procedure for recovering a missing block (or submatrix) in an approximately low-rank matrix but, in contrast to SMC, assumes that this missing block is associated with a given {\em pair} of observed submatrices that share some (limited) overlap.
 SPSMC has a similar spectral procedure with BONMI to recover a low-rank symmetric positive semidefinite matrix using some observed principal submatrices.
 While BONMI combines submatrices pair by pair, SPSMC sequentially integrates each new submatrix with the combined structure formed by all previously integrated submatrices.
 The key idea behind BONMI and SPSMC is to align (via an orthogonal transformation) the spectral embeddings given by the leading (scaled) eigenvectors of the two overlapping submatrices and then impute the missing block by taking the outer product of these aligned embeddings.
-The use of embedding alignments also appeared in other applications including bilingual dictionary induction \citep{ kementchedjhieva2018generalizing}, knowledge graphs integration \citep{lin2019guiding,fanourakis2023knowledge}, and vertex nominations \citep{zheng2022vertex}.